Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Iterative phase reversal from the Earth surface basis

+To circumvent this problem, a related approach consists in an iterative phase reversal (IPR) process~\cite{Bureau2023,Najar2023} that forces a uniform amplitude for the phase reversal invariant $\mathbf{W}$ (Methods).
 Mathematically, the success of IPR can be explained by expressing the correlation matrix $\mathbf{C}_{\mathbf{u}\mathbf{u}}$.
 In the speckle regime~\cite{lambert_ultrasound_2021} or in a sparse medium made of a few point-like reflectors, its coefficients can be expressed as follows:

 The correlation term of the right hand side results from the Fourier transform of the input focal spot intensity distribution $|F\left ( {\bm{\rho}-\bm{\rho}\inp}/\lambda z\right )|^2$.
 This formulation is reminiscent of the Van Cittert Zernike theorem for an aberrating layer, which links the spatial correlation of a wavefield to the Fourier transform of the intensity distribution from the virtual guide stars (here the input focal spots).
 In other words, the support of the coherence function scales as the inverse of the input focal spot size.
-Injecting Eq.~\ref{Cu} into Eq.~\ref{IPR} leads to the following equation:
+Injecting Eq.~\ref{Cu} into Eq.~21 leads to the following equation:

 For a real autocorrelation function $ \overline{F} {\otimes} \overline{F}$, or equivalently, a symmetric input PSF $|F|^2$, the solution of the previous equation is

 If the previous condition is not fulfilled, the estimation of the aberration transmittance suffers from a bias that can be reduced by iterating the aberration correction process, thereby gradually reducing the size of the virtual guide star and flattening the autocorrelation function $\overline{F} {\otimes} \overline{F}$.